 Juxtaposition is a recurring theme.
 The Prime Minister says often, “No relationship is more important to Canada than the relationship with Indigenous peoples.”
-Yet he will not appoint any First Nation, Inuit or Métis person as Governor General and representative of the Queen.
-It is hardly ground-breaking; a Cree man was named Lieutenant Governor of Alberta in 1974.
+Yet he will not name any First Nation as representative of the Queen.
+It is hardly ground-breaking.
+A Cree man was named Lieutenant Governor of Alberta in 1974.

 Such contradictions are commonplace, historian Donald B. Smith writes in Seen But Not Seen.
 Smith recalls a deputy superintendent of the Department of Indian Affairs who ruled over 100,000 Treaty Indians yet “had no close Indigenous friends.”
 He quotes the Anglican bishop of Toronto in 1891: “Not a man in a thousand is apt to give a spontaneous thought to the Indians all year round.”